-The taste, color and size of lentils vary depending on the place they are derived from.
+The taste, color, and size of lentils vary depending on the place they are derived from.
 Lentils can be categorized into small grains, lentil beans, and larger grains.
-In this article, explore the nutritional benefits of lentils for a healthy pregnancy:
+In this article, we will be exploring the nutritional benefits of lentils for a healthy pregnancy:

-- Half cup of lentils contains around 179 milligrams of folate that is a B vitamin that aids development of new cells.
-Pregnant women require around 600 milligrams folic acid every day.
+- Half a cup of lentils contains around 179 milligrams of folate, which is a B vitamin that aids in the development of new cells.
+Pregnant women require around 600 milligrams of folic acid every day.

-- Lentils are rich in protein that helps in every stage of pregnancy.
-Protein helps in development of muscles of your baby.
+- Lentils are rich in protein, which helps in every stage of pregnancy.
+Protein helps in the development of muscles in babies (3).

-- High content of potassium ensures proper blood circulation and keeps down high blood pressure as well.
+- High potassium content ensures proper blood circulation and can potentially reduce high blood pressure.

-- Fiber contained in lentils help combat intestinal tract disorders.
-It controls obesity and also keeps down high cholesterol level.
-Half cup of lentils contains around 8 gm fiber.
+- The fiber in lentils helps combat intestinal tract disorders.
+It controls obesity and also keeps down high cholesterol levels.
+One cup of lentils contains around 20.5gm fiber (5).

-- Constipation is a common problem during pregnancy that can be tackled to a great extent by taking lentils rich in fiber.
+- Constipation is a common problem during pregnancy that can be tackled greatly by taking lentils, which are rich in fiber.

-- Many studies suggest lentils to play vital role in improving biological functions of brain.
+- Many studies suggest lentils play a vital role in improving the biological functions of the brain (6).

 While lentils are rich in nutrients, you need to take care to retain all the vital properties.
 Here is what you can do:

-- Lentils are rich in iron that helps keeping anemia at bay.
-They offer around 9 milligrams /100 grams of iron.
+- Lentils are rich in iron, which helps keep anemia at bay.
+One cup contains 12.5mg of iron (3).

-- Vitamin C contained in citric fruits help in absorption of iron.
+- The vitamin C in citric fruits help in the absorption of iron (7).

 - You must not exceed the cooking time of lentils to avoid loss of essential nutrients.

 There are different types of lentils and not just the green ones that you see.
-Here are some easy cooking tips that might be helpful for you:
+Here are some easy cooking tips that might be helpful for you (8):

-- Wait for the consistency you want; if you are having them with salad, make them firm.
+- Wait for the consistency you want; if you are having them in a salad, make them firm.